 Scoutmaster Coutts, who had risen from patrol leader to District Scoutmaster between 1909 and 1919, was awarded the Silver Wolf for services to Scouting while running six troops during the Great War.
 Another Leichhardt Scoutmaster, D. J. McDermott, was also awarded the Silver Wolf for all-round Scoutship.

-Among some ladies and gentlemen in fine dress who are pictured having ‘tea’ at a trench table [trenches dug for seating] on the ground are Miss Fairfax, of the Fairfax newspaper group, who arrived in her chauffeur-driven new Rolls Royce which traversed the rough bush track to the new ‘find’.
-That campsite then, as more than a century later, has a defined 1st Leichhardt Group section and remains in demand for camping, activities and conferences year round.
+Among some ladies and gentlemen in fine dress who are pictured having ‘tea’ at a trench table [trenches dug for seating] on the ground are Miss Fairfax, of the Fairfax newspaper group.
+She arrived in her new chauffeur-driven Rolls Royce which had traversed the rough bush track to the new ‘find’.
+The campsite at that time, and more than a century later, has a defined 1st Leichhardt Group section and remains in demand for camping, activities and conferences all year round.

-One regular hike was to Nowra from Moss Vale staying overnight at Fitzroy Falls, Kangaroo Valley and at the Camberwarra lookout.
+One regular hike was to Nowra from Moss Vale staying overnight at Fitzroy Falls, Kangaroo Valley and at the Cambewarra Mountain lookout.